Glossary of Financial Terms

 - Low-cost, low-risk liabilities, often supported by cash collateral, which arise from transactions that involve the lending or selling of securities.

-- The practice of selling pools of contractual debts, such as residential mortgages, auto loans and credit card debt obligations, to third parties.
+- The practice of selling pools of contractual debts, such as residential mortgages, auto loans and credit card debt obligations, to third parties or trusts, which then typically issue a series of asset-backed securities to investors to fund the purchase of the contractual debts.

 - Strategic Risk

-- The potential for loss due to changes in the external business environment and/or failure to properly respond to these changes as a result of inaction, ineffective strategies or poor implementation of strategies.
+- The potential for loss due to changes in the external business environment and/or failure to respond appropriately to these changes as a result of inaction, ineffective strategies or poor implementation of strategies.

 - Stressed Value at Risk (SVaR)